JSlote/poggle/readme.txt

+Addendum, 2017: I wrote this as a final project for my Intro to CS class at Carleton College in 2012.
+Looking back I see a number of things that should change, but I'm not sure the world really needs a TKinter Boggle implementation at the moment.
+That being said, it is probably the most thoroughly (overly?) documented such program, so maybe someone will find it of use.                                              --JS

 	___  ____ ____ ____ _    ____
 	|__] |  | | __ | __ |    |___
 	|    |__| |__] |__] |___ |___